<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<title>The Rise of Authoritarianism in India &#038; Impacts on NGOs/grassroots groups</title>
+<title>The rise of authoritarianism in India &#038; impacts on NGOs/grassroots groups</title>

 <link>https://blueprintsfc.org/ggsn-kb/insight-from-the-frontlines-india/</link>